Jon Berti Player Props: Marlins vs. Nationals

 - The 7.6 strikeouts per nine innings put together by the Nationals pitching staff ranks 29th in MLB.

-- The Nationals' 4.61 team ERA ranks 24th across all league pitching staffs.
+- The Nationals' 4.64 team ERA ranks 25th among all league pitching staffs.

-- Nationals pitchers combine to give up 92 total home runs at a clip of 1.4 per game (fifth-most in the league).
+- Nationals pitchers combine to surrender 93 total home runs at a clip of 1.3 per game (to rank 25th in the league).

-- In his most recent time out on Sunday, the righty tossed five innings against the Atlanta Braves, giving up two earned runs while surrendering seven hits.
+- In his last time out on Wednesday against the Houston Astros, the left-hander went five innings, giving up two earned runs while surrendering four hits.

-- The 31-year-old has put up an ERA of 4.11, with 7.1 strikeouts per nine innings, in 13 games this season.
-Opposing hitters have a .264 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.